Idi Amin: Rise in the Uganda Army

-In 1962, following Uganda's independence from the United Kingdom, Amin was promoted to captain and then, in 1963, to major.
+Following Uganda's independence from the British Empire in 1962, Amin was promoted to captain and then to major in 1963.
 He was appointed Deputy Commander of the Army in 1964 and, the following year, to Commander of the Army.
 In 1970, he was promoted to commander of all the armed forces.

 Amin was an athlete during his time in both the British and Uganda Army.
 At tall and powerfully built, he was the Ugandan light heavyweight boxing champion from 1951 to 1960, as well as a swimmer.
 Amin was also a formidable rugby forward, although one officer said of him: "Idi Amin is a splendid type and a good (rugby) player, but virtually bone from the neck up, and needs things explained in words of one letter".
 In the 1950s, he played for Nile RFC.
 There is a frequently repeated urban myth that he was selected as a replacement by the East Africa rugby union team for their 1955 tour match against the British Lions.
 Amin, however, does not appear in the team photograph or on the official team list.